 Bernie Sanders and other liberals have lauded Denmark’s social democratic dream state, with its free college tuition, nearly universal pre-K, and plentiful child care.
 While Republicans and Democrats both praise the virtues of what economists call “intergenerational mobility”—the chance for a poor young child to become at least a middle-class adult—America doesn’t lead the world in the pursuit of the American Dream.
 The standard social mobility statistic measures how much each generation's income is determined by its parents' income.

 48 percent of millennials think the American dream is dead.
 Here’s why.
 When Harvard's Institute of Politics asked 18- to 29-year-olds if they considered the American dream to be alive or dead, the result was an even split.

 About half said they considered the American dream alive and well for them personally.
 About half said it was dead as a doornail.
 Harvard also asked millennials about a number of other issues, too; people in that age bracket like Donald Trump and Bernie Sanders more than other Republicans and Democrats, for example.
 But this bit of data on the American Dream stood out.
 Particularly in light of data released on Thursday by Pew Research.
-The middle class is now smaller than the upper and lower economic classes, in Pew's analysis, and holds less aggregate income than the upper class.
-No wonder, then, that young Americans are skeptical of their ability to get ahead.
-Within that American dream data was a noticeable split.
+Living in a Converted Garage With a Master's Degree I am suffocated by student debt.

-I graduated from UC Santa Barbara in 2000 with an Economics degree (cruelly ironic, I know).
-1) The longer I teach, the less desirable I become to any other profession.
+I am 36 years old, I'm employed, and I live slightly above the poverty line.
 Top Ten Songs about America by Bruce Springsteen.
 Novelist Walker Percy was a fan of Bruce Springsteen, calling him “my favorite American philosopher.”